-If you still use a camera nowadays given the usefulness of smartphones, the phrase mirrorless has become de rigueur.
+If you still use a DSLR camera nowadays given the usefulness of smartphones, the phrase mirrorless has become de rigueur.

-I still like ‘mirrored’ or single lens reflex cameras.
-Digital single lens reflex cameras free the photographer from the tyranny of film; but still allows the photographer to frame up a shot in advance before using the battery life of the camera.
+The digital single lens reflex or DSLR camera free the photographer from the tyranny of film; but still allows the photographer to frame up a shot in advance before using the battery life of the camera.

 Looking through the view finder of an SLR gives you a temporary isolation from peripheral visuals allowing you to focus mentally as well as physically on the subject in question.
 It allows you to slow down and take your time in the moment.
 It changes the way you see the world.
 The experience using a mirrorless camera is rather different.
 There isn’t the ‘focus’ in the experience and it blends post production with taking the picture in the same time and space.

 Of course, as with most technology experiences, the human experience is viewed in a very one dimension manner.
 An object to be overcome in the least minimum viable way possible.
 It’s a very regressive approach to design, cost is put before simplification.
 The increased focus on software engineering leaves a rough unsatisfactory digital experience.